My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 He nodded, the hurt clear.
 I wondered if he remembered the night I came home early and found him in my bed with Sarah.
 That was the day I lost everything, the day I started becoming someone new.

 He didn't try to defend himself.
-As he drove off, Sarah pulled me into a hug.
+As he drove off, Florence pulled me into a hug.

 "I'm proud of you, darling."

 Tears stung, but they felt clean for the first time in ages.
-"Thank you, Sarah.
+"Thank you, Florence.
 For everything."

 She smiled, soft but unbreakable.
 "Go be brave for yourself now."